Djokovic, Sabalenka In Ruthless Form To Reach Australian Open Quarter-finals - UrduPoint

 Should she go all the way, the 25-year-old will be the first woman to retain the title since compatriot Victoria Azarenka completed the feat in 2013.

-"I'm getting stronger because I enjoy the atmosphere and I really want to stay here as long as I can till the very last day," she said.
+"I'm getting stronger because I enjoy the atmosphere and I want to stay here as long as I can, till the very last day," she said.

 Recent Stories